ok-amba/default-ok-charts/charts/simple-deployment/README.md

 - Mounting secrets, configmaps or additional volumes into the pods.
 - Enabling a service for the deployment.
 - Enabling an ingress with TLS.
-- Private ingress by default in the Gen 2 kubernetes cluster.
+- Internal OK exposure by default in the Gen 2 kubernetes cluster.
-  - This is overwriteable with the boolean "isPrivate", or by setting your specific ingress with ingressClassName in your services' values file.
+  - This is overwriteable with the boolean "exposure", or by setting your specific ingress with ingressClassName in your services' values file.
 - Public ingress by default in the GKE Cloud cluster.

 ## Examples 1